Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Related Work

-\textbf{Unsupervised domain adaptation:} Unsupervised domain adaptation leverages labeled source domain to predict the labels of a different, unlabeled target domain \cite{ganin2016domain}.
-To achieve this, UDA methods typically aim to minimize the domain discrepancy and thereby decrease the lower bound of the target error \cite{ben2010theory}.
-To minimize the domain discrepancy, existing UDA methods can be loosely grouped into two categories: (1)~\emph{Adversarial-based methods} reduce the domain discrepancy via domain discriminator networks, which enforce the feature extractor to learn domain-invariant feature representations.
-Examples are domain adversarial neural network (DANN) \cite{ganin2016domain}, conditional domain adversarial network (CDAN) \cite{long2018conditional}, adversarial discriminative domain adaptation (ADDA) \cite{tzeng2017adversarial}, multi-adversarial domain adaptation (MADA) \cite{pei2018multi}, decision-boundary iterative refinement training with a teacher (DIRT-T) \cite{shu2018dirt}, and adversarial domain adaptation with domain mixup (DM-ADA) \cite{xu2020adversarial}.
-(2)~\emph{Metric-based methods} reduce the domain discrepancy by enforcing restrictions through a certain distance metric (e.g., via regularization).
-Examples are deep domain confusion (DDC) \cite{tzeng2014deep}, correlation alignment via deep neural networks (Deep CORAL) \cite{sun2016deep}, higher-order moment matching (HoMM) \cite{chen2020homm}, and deep subdomain adaptation network (DSAN) \cite{zhu2020deep}.

-However, previous works on UDA typically come from computer vision and, therefore, are not directly applicable to time series.
-In contrast, comparatively few works have been proposed for UDA of time series (see below).
-These works tailor their feature extractor to time series and minimize the domain discrepancy of learned features through adversarial learning or metric-based regularization, similar to UDA methods from computer vision.
+\textbf{Unsupervised domain adaptation:} Unsupervised domain adaptation leverages labeled source domain to predict the labels of a different, unlabeled target domain \citep{ganin2016domain}.
+To achieve this, UDA methods typically aim to minimize the domain discrepancy and thereby decrease the lower bound of the target error \citep{ben2010theory}.
+To minimize the domain discrepancy, existing UDA methods can be loosely grouped into three categories: (1)~\emph{Adversarial-based methods} reduce the domain discrepancy via domain discriminator networks, which enforce the feature extractor to learn domain-invariant feature representations.
+Examples are DANN \citep{ganin2016domain}, CDAN \citep{long2018conditional}, ADDA \citep{tzeng2017adversarial}, MADA \citep{pei2018multi}, DIRT-T \citep{shu2018dirt}, and DM-ADA \citep{xu2020adversarial}.
+(2)~\emph{Contrastive methods} reduce the domain discrepancy through a minimization of a contrastive loss which aims to bring source and target embeddings of the same class together.
+Here, the labels (i.e., class information) of the target samples are unknown, and, hence, these methods rely on pseudo-labels of the target samples generated from a clustering algorithm, which are noisy estimates of the actual labels of the target samples.
+Examples are CAN \citep{kang2019contrastive}, CLDA \citep{singh2021clda}, GRCL \citep{tang2021gradient}, and HCL \citep{huang2021model}.
+(3)~\emph{Metric-based methods} reduce the domain discrepancy by enforcing restrictions through a certain distance metric (e.g., via regularization).
+Examples are DDC \citep{tzeng2014deep}, Deep CORAL \citep{sun2016deep}, DSAN \citep{zhu2020deep}, HoMM \citep{chen2020homm}, and MMDA \citep{rahman2020minimum}.
+However, previous works on UDA typically come from computer vision.
+There also exist works on UDA for videos \citep[\eg,][]{sahoo2021contrast}; see Appendix~\ref{sec:app_rel_work} for details.
+Even though these methods can be applied to time series through tailored feature extractors, they do not fully leverage the time series properties.
+In contrast, comparatively few works have been proposed for UDA of time series.